Did Bruce Springsteen reveal his next musical direction at the New York Public Library?

 “My town only had about 10,000 people, but there in the center of it was the library, and it was this place where the rest of the world was waiting.
 It gave me this greater sense of possibility… it was a sanctuary.”

-The Freehold Public Library, which he referenced, is located at 28½ East Main Street.
+The Freehold Public Library, significant to Springsteen’s upbringing, is located at 28½ East Main Street.

 more